More of the Same: Persistent Representational Harms Under Increased Representation: Results and Analysis

 \subsection{Who is represented?}

-Previous research has highlighted biases linking gender to occupation, where male pronouns are more commonly associated with male-dominated occupations and female pronouns with female-dominated ones \cite{liubias,kotek2023gender,mattern2022understanding,rudinger2018gender}.
-To examine whether these biases persist in downstream tasks where gender is not explicitly specified, and analyze how these associations have evolved as models are updated, we conducted the experiment detailed in \Cref{sec:experiments-who}, with results presented in \Cref{fig:occupation_representation}.
-These plots show the percentage of women represented across occupations when gender is not explicitly prompted, and compares this with the U.S. Bureau of Labor Statistics (BLS).
+We find that, on average, the models analyzed are more likely to generate biographies and personas of women than men across occupations, such that the representation of women in generated text is greater than it is in the data from the U.S. Bureau of Labor Statistics (BLS).
+We observe this when conducting the experiments detailed in \Cref{sec:experiments-who}, with results presented in \Cref{fig:occupation_representation}.
+These plots show the percentage of women represented across occupations when gender is not explicitly prompted, and compare this with the U.S. Bureau of Labor Statistics (BLS) from 2024.
+We found the standard error for female representation in each occupation was consistently below $0.003$ across all models, allowing us to estimate percentages to the nearest point with high confidence. \Cref{tab:standard-error} in \Cref{appendix:stat-significance-GRBS} showcase the standard error per occupation and model pair.
 In a model that accurately reflects real-world labor distributions, we would expect gender representation to align more closely with BLS data.
-If the models were designed to equally represent men and women, the distribution would cluster around 50\% for all occupations, regardless of historical gender representation.
-The results reveal a clear trend: the models are more likely to generate biographies of women than men, and this is true on average across occupations, such that the representation of women is greater than it is in the data from the U.S. Bureau of Labor Statistics (BLS).
+If the models were designed to equally represent men and women regardless of the occupation, the distribution would cluster around $50$\% for all occupations, regardless of historical gender representation.
+Our results indicate that models studied do not yield either of these distributions, but rather, for most occupations female representation is greater than male representation and exceeds BLS representation.
+This is pronounced across both female- and male-dominated occupations with more female-dominated occupations having $90$-$100$\% representation of women.
+A more detailed analysis is provided in \Cref{appendix:analysis-who}.